Hitendra27/Hitendra27/README.md

 <p align="left">
   <em>
-  A passionate Software Engineer and Frontend Developer 🚀 having an experience of building Web applications with Html / Css / JavaScript / Vuejs / Nuxtjs / Vuetify / React / Nextjs / Typescript and some other cool libraries and frameworks.
+  A passionate Software Engineer, Android and  Full Stack Developer 🚀 having an experience of building Web applications with Html / Css / JavaScript / Vuejs / Nuxtjs / Vuetify / React / Nextjs / Typescript and some other cool libraries and frameworks.

   </em>
   <br>